miker704/Strife/patches2.md

     - Created No text channels chat room container.
     - Finalized No text channels chat room container.
     - Swapped message accessories for server message settings to server messages.
+    - Switched enter key listener for edit dm message from e.code to e.key to also use numpad enter.